 Part-time students are not eligible for many forms of financial aid.
 Students who drop to fewer than 12 credits within the first four weeks of the semester will be considered part-time students.
 Therefore, any student contemplating a change from full-time to part-time status should consult with the Financial Aid Office before finalizing any change in registration.

 A student who drops below half-time status or graduates is required by the federal government to complete loan exit counseling if he or she borrowed a Federal Direct Student Loan, a Federal Perkins Loan, and/or received the Federal TEACH Grant.
 Exit counseling is required for each type of loan.
-Federal Direct Student Loan and TEACH grant, if applicable, exit counseling can be done at www.nslds.ed.gov.
+Federal Direct Student Loan exit counseling can be done at: www.studentloans.gov.
+TEACH grant exit counseling can be done at www.nslds.ed.gov.
 Federal Perkins Loan borrowers will be contacted by our loan servicer, ECSI, to complete the exit counseling.
 Failure to do so may result in withholding of the diploma and/or academic transcripts.

 Changing economic conditions today call for a careful re-evaluation of financial need.
 Parents and students with altered family situations must notify the Financial Aid Office for consideration.

 Rochester, New York 14618